james-monahan/french/README.md

 # french

+  -Useful vocab sourced from rfi Savoirs excercises.
-  useful vocab and code to aid in studying
+  -Code to aid in repition/practice